2019 Call For Tutorials

 The submitter is responsible to organize the tutorial with multiple speakers, deliver the presentation material, and select one of the above-mentioned formats.

-Please submit your tutorial abstract by April 23, 2019, the target submission length is a maximum of 500 - 600 words and a maximum 3 pages.
+Please submit your tutorial abstract by Extended to 3 May, 2019, the target submission length is a maximum of 500 - 600 words and a maximum 3 pages.

 Tutorial Abstract Submission Process